minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 900231     OOIInformation     ooi_change             OOI information is created.
 C     900231
 900232     OOIInformation     ooi_change             OOI information changed.
 U     900232
 900233     OOIInformation     ooi_change             OOI information is removed.
 D     900233
-910000     Organization       organization_change    An organization is cloned.
-C     910000
-920000     Organization       organization_change    Recalculated bits for organizations         U     920000
-100101     Observation        observation_change     An observation is created.
+900301     Dashboard          dashboard_change       A Dashboard is created.
+C     No 900302     Dashboard          dashboard_change       A Dashboard is edited.
+U     No 900303     Dashboard          dashboard_change       A Dashboard is deleted.
+D     No 900307     DashboardData      dashboard_data_change  A Dashboard data is created.
+C     No 900308     DashboardData      dashboard_data_change  A Dashboard data is edited.
+U     No 900309     DashboardData      dashboard_data_change  A Dashboard data is deleted.
+D     No 900310     DashboardData      dashboard_data_change  A Dashboard data is repositioned.
+U     No 910000     Organization       organization_change    An organization is cloned.
+C     910000 920000     Organization       organization_change    Recalculated bits for organizations         U     920000 100101     Observation        observation_change     An observation is created.
 C     100101